 Blackberry Farm, Walland, Tenn.

-Chef Michael Sullivan is the butcher, also known as charcutier, fondly known as “The Reverend of Fat,” at East Tennessee’s award-winning resort property, Blackberry Farm, located in the foothills of the Smoky Mountains.
+Chef Michael Sullivan is the butcher, also known as charcutier, and fondly known in the industry as “The Reverend of Fat,” at East Tennessee’s award-winning resort property, Blackberry Farm.
 Sullivan acts as an ambassador of meats, participating in culinary events on the Farm, and others nationwide, such as Cochon 555, a traveling culinary competition (see video below).
 As director of the property’s meat curing program since 2007, Sullivan employs local Tennessee flavors such as sorghum and spice berries in flavoring his sausages and salami, both of which act, like Sullivan, as a delicious example of living history.

 Range Inc., Chicago, Ill.